Retail-Cosmos/trx-mall-upload-sales-data-api/readme.md

 > [!NOTE]
 > If you wish to send a specific sales, you may pass the following options to the command:
->    - `--date` - Date in the YYYY-MM-DD format to send sales for a specific date.
+>    - `--date` - Date in the Y-m-d (2024-01-01) format to send sales for a specific date.
->    - `--store_identifier` - To send a sales for a specific store only.
+>    - `--store_identifier` - To send a sales for a specific store only. check the `app/Services/TrxMallUploadSalesDataService.php` file for the store identifier.

 Example: